tejasvi/xapian-gsoc-proposal/proposal.rst

 **Have you previously worked on a project of a similar scope?
 If so, tell us about it.**

 Though none matching same scope, I have completed a moderately sized robotics project.
-The objective was to balance balls on movable plate using microcontroller.
-The code involved was in C++ and algorithm for balancing derived from a research article.
+The goal was to balance balls on movable plate using microcontroller.
+The code involved was in C++ and algorithm for balancing was derived from a research article.
 The idea of implementation was to get coordinates of ball and predict the tilt of the plate based upon current, past, and target coordinates of the ball.

 Project repo: https://github.com/tejasvi/ballet-of-bots